kfiggins/SimpleReactCalculator/README.md

-﻿This is my first react app.
+﻿This is my first complete react app.
 I created a simple calculator.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).